mkffl/mkffl.github.io/_posts/2022-03-02-Decisions-Part-3.markdown

 There are a few reasons to start using the NIST SRE application-independent approach -  it is grounded in decision theory, it offers visuals tools like APE graphs, and it separates pattern recognition from expert decisions.

 That last bit means that the decisions process can be split between pattern recognition followed by assumption-led hard decisions.
 A technical team develops a system that outputs llr's, which subject-matter experts can combine with their best guess about the application parameters to issue a decision.
-Allowing this separation is a differentiating feature, which I think played a role in esatablishing the methodology in domains like forensics research.
+Allowing this separation is a differentiating feature of the methodology, which I think played a role in establishing it in domains like forensics research.

-The binary-class, fixed error cost assumptions may be too limited for some real world applications, so it would be interesting to adapt the framework, e.g. allowing for multi-class decisions, or varying error costs - the cost of a false alarm is probably higher for a large, once-in-a-lifetime purchase (e.g. buying a house) than it is for routine online shopping.
+The binary-class, fixed error cost assumptions may be too limited for some real world applications, though, so it would be interesting to adapt the framework, e.g. allowing for multi-class decisions, or varying error costs - the cost of a false alarm is probably higher for a large, once-in-a-lifetime purchase (e.g. buying a house) than it is for routine online shopping.
 To add one more item to the wish list, the likelihood $p(x \vert w_i)$ could also be allowed to change, as it often reduces a calssifier's utility after being deployed, and the framework should assess the impact of that change on expected risk.

 ### Appendix